zulip/zulip/docs/prod-install.md

 directory there, and makes `/home/zulip/deployments/current` as a symbolic link to it.
 * Installs Zulip's various dependencies.
-* Cconfigures the various third-party services Zulip uses, including Postgres, RabbitMQ, Memcached and Redis.
+* Configures the various third-party services Zulip uses, including Postgres, RabbitMQ, Memcached and Redis.

 ## Step 3: Configure Zulip